 - Track 1 (“Airportman”): It sounded like a teenager playing with a Casio keyboard – for five minutes straight.
 I would have slapped the kid silly after two minutes.

 - Track 2 (“Lotus”): Kinda funky, but where’s the melody?

 - Track 3: (“Suspicion”): More Casio instrumentation.
 What the hell?

 - Track 4: (“Hope”): Oh God.
 Please tell me that’s not a drum machine.

 I was losing hope.
 I felt like a fool for wasting my money on this CD.
 R.E.M. had obviously gone off the deep end.

 And then, there it was – still different from the old jangle-pop of the 80s, but a return to normalcy from the cacophony of the previous songs.

 “At My Most Beautiful” began with a piano playing chords in a high register – somewhat melancholy and bittersweet, until it changed keys and joined an organ, snare drum and bass harmonica in a joyous, naive expression never heard on an R.E.M. song.
-Michael Stipe’s lyrics bordered on cheesy with his confession of love, but it didn’t matter.
+Michael Stipe’s lyrics bordered on cheesy with his confession of love (bordering on obsession), but it didn’t matter.